Registration is required for all programs.

 Spring is the perfect season to get outside and we have several flexible options for you!
-In response to the impact of COVID-19 on the reopening of the area schools, your unexpectedly fluid schedules, and keeping everyone’s safety in mind, we are offering the following menu of hands-on outdoor activities for your immediate family/friend group, or small home-school group.
+In response to the impact of COVID-19 on the area schools, your unexpectedly fluid schedules, and keeping everyone’s safety in mind, we are offering the following menu of hands-on outdoor activities for your immediate family or your friend group

 Up to 8 participants, 90-minute program